NIR 450 Class: History

 The power cars of the 450 Class units were named after various Northern Irish castles.
-They entered service in a cream, orange, and red livery.
+They entered service in a cream, orange, and red livery, before adopting the blue and silver livery later.

 On Thursday 9 March 1995, a 450 Class train was used to form a royal train when Queen Elizabeth II officially opened the Dargan Bridge, composed of two cars from 455 coupled to two cars from 459.

 The 450 Class operated on the same principle as the prototype Class 210 DMUs on the British network, in that they consisted of a single power car containing the traction and generating equipment (numbered 45x), an intermediate trailer car (numbered 79x) and a driving trailer (numbered 78x) as permanently formed 3 car sets.
 An additional "8" was added to the start of all the cars so that they could be used by Translink's computer system.

 In 2005, the entire fleet underwent an extensive refurbishment to bring them up to a similar standard to the newly introduced 3000 Class units, enabling them to remain in service for at least another 5 to 7 years.
 This took them up to the point where they became "life-expired."

 In 2011, the entire 450 Class fleet, together with the remaining 80 Class units, was listed by NI Railways for disposal.
 The first of the trains was broken up and scrapped in April 2012.